ntemposd/website/content/en/blog/tech-literacy-of-a-product-manager/index.md

 ## The development team case

 Another common anti-pattern is the Product Manager keeping notes on the engineers' estimates and coming back to say “Why this Form will take 21 points?
 Last time we built a Form it took us 8.”.
 That’s not a great question to ask the development team... they might respond in short “This time the backend is not in place” but hey, what a technically illiterate person can get from this answer?
 Trying to interpret their short answer, they might mean "We need to create a new table in our database, the Form’s front-end, and the API to save the Form data into the database, our database is a relational one so the new table creation is a bit complex.
 On the contrary, last time both the table and the API were ready, the only thing we had to do was adding a Form on our front end".
-Are you sure it's necessary for your technical lead to always answering the long way?
+Are you sure it's necessary for your technical lead to always be answering the long way?

 ## How to become technically literate

 Wrapping it up, tech skills are considered hard skills while business soft ones.
 It seems harder for a business background person to understand tech, while it's easier for a tech background person to own the technical concepts and acquire the business ones.
 To be honest, coming from a business background I second that.
 However, if there is a way of becoming technically literate fast and safe that's by doing it.
 One could argue it depends on your way of learning things, but to kick things off learn a programming language (Maybe Python or even HTML, free courses are everywhere), set up a little product yourself, even a website but no CMSs and stuff, launch 2-3 versions, attend tech meetups, on easy going days ask the engineers, and read.
 I bet there are more ways though; send me yours on [Twitter](https://twitter.com/ntemposd).

+<a href="https://twitter.com/share?ref_src=twsrc%5Etfw" class="twitter-share-button" data-size="large" data-via="ntemposd" data-hashtags="product" data-show-count="false">Tweet</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>